Parabolic Equations with Singular Coefficients and Boundary Data: Analysis and Numerical Simulations: Abstract

 \section{Abstract}

-We investigate linear parabolic equations in divergence form with singular coefficients and non-smooth boundary data.
-When the diffusion, drift, or potential terms, as well as the initial or boundary conditions, are distributions rather than functions, classical and weak solution concepts become inadequate due to the ill-posedness of products involving distributions.
-To overcome this, we introduce a framework of very weak solutions based on regularization techniques and the theory of moderate nets.
-Existence of very weak solutions is established under minimal regularity assumptions.
-We further prove consistency with classical solutions when the data are smooth and demonstrate uniqueness via negligibility arguments.
-Finally, we present numerical computations that illustrate the robustness of the very weak solution framework in handling highly singular inputs, including delta-type potentials and distributional boundary traces.
+We investigate linear parabolic equations in divergence form with singular coefficients and non-smooth initial–boundary data.
+When the diffusion, drift, or potential terms, as well as the source term and boundary conditions, are distributions rather than functions, classical and weak solution concepts become inadequate, since products involving distributions are not well defined in general.
+To address this difficulty, we introduce a framework of very weak solutions based on regularisation procedures and the theory of moderate nets.
+Under minimal regularity assumptions, we establish existence of very weak solutions and prove uniqueness via negligibility arguments.
+Moreover, in the smooth-data regime, we show consistency with classical weak solutions.
+Finally, we present numerical experiments illustrating the effectiveness of the proposed framework for highly singular inputs, including delta-type potentials and distributional boundary traces.